-Market risk comprises currency risk, interest rate risk and other price risk:
+Market risk: This comprises currency risk, interest rate and inflation rate risk and other price risk, defined as follows:

-- Currency risk: This is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates. - Interest rate risk: This is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
+- Currency risk: This is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates. - Interest rate risk: This is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates. - Other price risk: This is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices (other than those arising from interest rate risk or currency risk primarily equity prices), whether those changes are caused by factors specific to the individual financial instrument or its issuer, or factors affecting all similar financial instruments traded in the market.

-Investment risks (continued)
+17. Investment risks (continued)